 Why You Think Your Addict is in Control

 “My addict is just too strong,” said Carl.
 “I try to stop the thoughts, but the addict always wins.”
-If you step back from Carl’s statement, do you think that Carl is blaming his addict-self for his behavior?
+If you step back from Carl’s statement, do you think that Carl is blaming his addict-self for his sexual compulsive behavior?

 “I just can’t stop myself” is another common refrain.
 But think about this for a minute: If you can’t stop yourself, who could?
 Who has control here?
 You might reply that your addict has control.
 But that’s not true.
 Your addict is part of you.
 Therefore you are in control.